jxng1/hunter-minigame/README.md

 # hunter-minigame
-A Minecraft minigame revolving around a murder-mystery for 1.16.
+A Minecraft minigame revolving around a murder-mystery for version 1.16.

 This is a Minecraft minigame that is an idea based on the popular genre of murder mysteries.
 There are two roles, the survivors and the hunter.